tambi-soft/tambi-soft.github.io/index.md

 # Kulanday #

 Kulanday is the software for collecting words and phrases for learning languages.
-It contains an interface for collecting words with audio-material and images to be used by the E-learning-interface.
+Its main components are an interface for creating new entries for a single word or phrase enriched with one or more audio recordings (or already existing audio-material) and an image.
+This data can be later used for the learning-modes and of course to be used as a dictionary or for analysing the language.